osisupermoses/Food-App/README.md

 * Architecture used - Clean Architecture

-This project is still ongoing and open for your contributions.
+* UI Designs was dribble-inspired and a larger part was improvised.

 It was built for the purpose of an assessment aimed at securing a role.

 ## App Flow